 Achieving the 2025 full-fibre target will be a big step forward for the UK on its road to a tech-driven economy.
 Becoming a world leader requires more than full-fibre alone as 5G networks for the next generation of mobile connectivity will also need to be prepared for.

 What’s more, the current policy programme is focused on improving access for rural consumers who suffer from poor connectivity.
 But it is not only rural areas that need support; many urban areas also suffer from poor connectivity.
 Southwark Council was required to put in place a Digital Infrastructure Strategy in order to tackle broadband speeds as low as 0.26Mbps in Rotherhithe.

 Most employees are simply unable to work at all without the internet.
 Connectivity in rural areas needs addressing and improving, but this should not be at the expense of urban, high-density environments.

-So how can the property industry stay ahead of the curve on connectivity?
+So, how can the property industry stay ahead of the curve on connectivity?
 Landlords will need to design their digital infrastructure to ensure that not only today’s but tomorrow’s needs are met.
-A collaborative approach from all stakeholders – mobile operators, internet service providers and government – is necessary to meet the 2025 target.
+A collaborative approach from all stakeholders – mobile operators, internet service providers and the government – is necessary to meet the 2025 target.

 The 2018 Future Telecoms Infrastructure Review laid out a powerful masterplan for the core telecoms infrastructure we need to connect Britain.
 It should be fully implemented, including the core fibre infrastructure to enable mobile and broadband internet nationally.
 When the future of high-speed connectivity is so critical to our economic future, we must make sure our digital infrastructure is fit for purpose.